This is for POWH Aged care and Rehabilitation

 We are a multi-disciplinary team of health professionals and we work together with you to set and reach treatment goals.
 Our team includes:

-The discharge coordinator’s role is to make sure you have a smooth transition from hospital back home.
-They are also involved in your education program.
-For example, what bladder and bowel equipment you may need and how to order it at home.
+The Clinical Care Coordinator will also refer you to appropriate community supports and be involved in your education program.
+For example, what bladder and bowel equipment you may require and how to order equipment.

 Doctors